gabrielechiossi/CS-3560-PROJECT/README.md

 Yes, library that we find online and works for us
 Any tool for documentation?
 Github Pages
-SHould their be a build system?
+Should their be a build system?
 I do not think so.
 >>>>>>> 42a91ec7bd2616e4e8d06803e1d34910491c7fc8